Syrian retaliation – example of fraudulent “resolve” while South Korean election may encourage deescalation

 Because of the incident in Khan Sheikhoun, Syria, it is important to watch what is happening on the Korean peninsula regarding any backroom war deals as well as realize the potential for a false flag attack to spur conflict and change outcomes, even elections.

 Vice President Mike Pence said in an appearance with Acting South Korean President Hwang.
 “Just in the past two weeks, the world witnessed the strength and resolve of our new president in actions taken in Syria and Afghanistan.”

 Were his actions really showing strength and resolve?

 The “war time” President was quickly absolved by the Main Stream Media of any “Russia” ties because retaliation for a terrorist, foreknown gas incident in a terrorist controlled area.
 What could he be after this time?

-Posted by Ann Diener on April 25, 2017, With 4607 Reads Filed under Investigations.
+Posted by Ann Diener on April 25, 2017, With 4667 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.